panvkk/Android/Practice/PhotoSearcher/README.md

 This project aims to showcase the implementation of a photo search feature using modern Android technologies.
 It covers:
 - **Network Integration:** Fetching photo data from an external API.
-- **Dynamic UI:** Displaying search results in a responsive column layout.
+- **Dynamic UI:** Displaying search results in a responsive column.
 - **Modern Architecture:** Leveraging contemporary Android Jetpack components (e.g., ViewModel and LiveData) for a clean, maintainable codebase.

 ## Features